 AppDaemon supports sequences as a simple way of re-using predefined steps of commands.
 The initial usecase for sequences is to allow users to create scenes within AppDaemon, however they are useful for many other things.
-Sequences are fairly simple and allow the user to define 2 types of activity:
+Sequences are fairly simple and allow the user to define 3 types of activities:

-- · A call_service command with arbitrary parameters - A configurable delay between steps.
+- · A call_service command with arbitrary parameters - A configurable delay between steps. - Pause execution, until an entity has a certain state